BenjTr/PopQuizz/README.md

 # PopQuizz [Current Version:  **0**]
 **PopQuizz** is a web application.
-You can on the web site play on our real time game which is a kind of quizz base on the pop culture (It's why the name of the game is PopQuizz)
+You can, on the web site, play on our real time game which is a kind of quizz based on the pop culture (It's why the name of the game is PopQuizz)

 ##### Start of the game
 This game haven't got preconditions.
 You just have to be connected to the game
 ##### Game Progress
 Each 15 secondes will appear an image or a citation and a theme.
-With those informations you have to discover the name of artwork refer by the image or the citation.
-Faster you are, more points you gain.
+With those informations, you have to discover where the image or the citation come from.
+The faster you are, the more points you get.
-At the end of the 15 secondes the answer appear during 3 secondes and the game continue
+At the end of the 15 seconds the answer appear during 3 seconds and the game goes on.
 ##### End Game
-The game is finish when a player reach the aim of point (Not already defined).
-In the case of two players have the same score at the end, the winner is the player who have reach the score in first
+The game is finished when a player reached the limit of point (Not already defined).
+In the case two players have the same score at the end, the winner is the player who have reached the score first.

 # Project Design
 ### Page Design & Application Structure